-We arrived to Olsebelangah with grumbling stomachs and decided to indulge our bellies to some local food before searching for the perfect cottage to rent.
-There’s hotel named after Fardin Masoomi, an Iranian wrestler which seemed to offer good food but we were not did not have the patience to wait for the long line.
-There’s a smaller restaurant next to hotel where we had our lunch.
+We arrived at Olsebelangah with grumbling stomachs and decided to indulge our bellies to some local food before searching for the perfect cottage to rent.
+There’s a hotel named after Fardin Masoomi, an Iranian wrestler which seemed to offer good food but we did not do not have the patience to wait for the long line.
+There’s a smaller restaurant next to a hotel where we had our lunch.
 The menu here is not huge and don’t expect great interior or service (the same goes for the hotel).
 We had Kabab Torsh and Mirza Ghasemi which were the most local dishes we could order.
-Both of them are absolutely delicious and something you should definitely try when you’re traveling through Gilan.
+Both of them are absolutely delicious and something you should definitely try when you’re travelling through Gilan.

 Renting a cottage in Olsebelangah

 The price range is between 150-250 thousand Tomans per night.
 Beware that facilities in different cottages vary.
 Hot water and indoor shower and toilet is not always available.
-Electricity only runs until midnight so rooms do not have refrigirators.
-Prices don’t change for larger numbers so if you’re traveling with a group it will end up very cheap.
+Electricity only runs until midnight so rooms do not have refrigerators.
+Prices don’t change for larger numbers so if you’re travelling with a group it will end up very cheap.

 Rooms offer a few blankets and mattresses but if you’re a large group you might have to bring your own blanket.
 Beds are also not available and you will have to sleep on the floor.